gursevak/gv-downloader/README.md

 - [gurunanakacademy.com](http://gurunanakacademy.com)
 - [rajkaregakhalsa.net](https://www.rajkaregakhalsa.net/)

-Support for websites that use direct download links will be added in the future
+Support for websites that use direct download links will be added in the future.

 ## About